 1/4 Teaspoon sea salt

-1 can coconut milk, refrigerated, see notes
+1 cup of coconut cream from 1 can full fat coconut milk, refrigerated, see notes

 1 cup coconut sugar